-The Barrington High School football team handed East Providence a 35-15 loss Saturday afternoon as the locals enjoyed homecoming weekend with avictory.
+The Barrington High School football team handed East Providence a 35-15 loss Saturday afternoon as the locals enjoyed homecoming weekend with a

 The Eagles’ offensive effort was lead by quarterback Jacob Simons, whose potential playing time was in doubt earlier in the week after an injury at Cranston East.